 All Visitors and Support Persons, regardless of their COVID-19 vaccination status, will be required to complete a health screening (questions and temperature check), wear a face mask at all times, clean their hands with soap/water/hand sanitizer before entering and after leaving a patient room, and practice social distancing throughout the visitation.

-Restrictions on visitation remain in effect for the below patient categories.
 Exceptions may be made for Support Persons for pediatric patients, Labor and Delivery, patients with intellectual and/or developmental disabilities (I/DD), cognitive impairments including dementia and end-of-life situations, and other patients who have the right to be accompanied by a Support Person.

 Hospital staff must record the name and contact information for Support Persons and Visitors of hospitalized patients, the date(s) of their visits, and the name of the patient(s) visited.